 Companies are increasingly seeing the benefits of using a travel management platform for booking flights and hotels.
-This way, their employees are able to use a single platform for all their corporate travel needs, making it easier for them to book, manage and track every part of their trip from one place.
+This way, their employees are able to use a single booking tool for all their corporate travel needs, making it easier for them to book, manage and track every part of their trip from one place.
 Employers benefit as well — they get access to better deals and can more easily keep track of the company travel budget.

 Why do attachment rates matter?